fujidana/vscode-spec-data/README.md

     "spec-data.preview.plot.templates": {
         "light": {
             "data": [
-                {"type": "scatter", "line": { "color": "#00FF00" } }
+                { "type": "scatter", "line": { "color": "#00FF00" } }
             ]
         }
     }
 }
 ```

-The default template objects for the respective color themes can be found in [/src/plotTemplate.ts](https://github.com/fujidana/vscode-spec-data/blob/master/src/plotTemplate.ts) in the GitHub repository.
+The default template objects for the respective color themes can be found in [src/plotTemplate.ts](https://github.com/fujidana/vscode-spec-data/blob/master/src/plotTemplate.ts) in the GitHub repository.
 This may help a user to find the name of an attribute he/she wants to change.
 See the [Plotly.js Reference](https://plotly.com/javascript/reference/index/) for the complete list of the Plotly.js template attributes.